-After more than 90 years the vision is still contemporary
+After 100 years the vision is still contemporary

 Right up to the present day Weleda remains true to the strongly-held spiritual principles of our founders, and their effects resonate throughout our company.